adrienpra/Housing_Project/Models/readme.txt

-pickle files to big to be stored on github
+pickle files too big to be stored on github